Stan Bush: Career

 Bush would later re-record "The Touch" again, this time in a much darker, grittier sense for his 2010 album, Dream the Dream.
 This version was known as "The Touch (Sam's Theme)", with the single version even containing a rap segment that was omitted from the album cut.

 In 2011, Bush recorded "High Noon Theme" for the wrestling promotion Chikara, which is a parody of the theme song for the 1980s cartoon M.A.S.K.
 This was followed by his single "Heat of the Battle", which was included on his 2014 album release The Ultimate.
 Not long after the release of this album, he was inducted into the Transformers Hall of Fame at the 2014 BotCon Transformers Fan Convention.
 On September 22, 2017, Bush released his thirteenth studio album called Change the World.
 The album features eleven tracks which are six all-new songs and five from previous works.
 On the Fourth of July 2019, Bush released a brand new single and music video called The 80's.
 The music video for the song featured Bush's son playing a young version of him from the titular decade.
 It was the first single of the album Dare to Dream, which was released in 2020.

-Outside of music, Bush was the focus of a web-produced television pilot called "Palisades Vice".
+Outside of music, Bush was the focus of a web-produced television pilot called Palisades Vice.
 Produced by Twin Suns Productions, the pilot known as "Black Shoe Diary", saw Bush witnessing a murder and having to cooperate with police to catch the killer.
 After failing to leave an online footprint, the idea for the series was scrapped.

+In 2023, it was announced that Bush had penned and performed "No Surrender", the theme song for the German–American martial arts film The Last Kumite, which was pitched as a throwback to the Cannon pictures he was involved with in the 1980s.

+Bush partnered with Lenny Macaluso on an 80s-style rock anthem titled "Happy Birthday Dire Wolf" to celebrate the first birthday of the male wolves created by Colossal Biosciences.